-With the economy in good shape, consumer are willing to spend over the next few months which has driving up imports, according to the monthly Global Port Tracker report released last week by the National Retail Federation ( NRF) and Hackett Associates.
+With the economy in good shape, consumers are willing to spend over the next few months which is driving up imports, according to the monthly Global Port Tracker report from the National Retail Federation (NRF) and Hackett Associates.

-Ports covered by Global Port Tracker handled 1.43 million Twenty-Foot Equivalent Units in February, the latest month for which after-the-fact numbers are available.
-That was a decrease of 14.3% from January as many Asian factories shut down for Lunar New Year, and down 7 percent from the same month a year ago.
+Ports covered by Global Port Tracker handled 1.43 million twenty-foot equivalent units (TEUs) in February, the latest month for which after-the-fact numbers are available.
+That was a decrease of 14.3% from January as many Asian factories shut down for Lunar New Year, and down 7% from the same month a year ago.

 Coming after the winter holidays and before retailers stock up for summer, February is historically the slowest month of the year for imports.
 One TEU is one 20-foot-long cargo container or its equivalent.